MOLDOVA: Why are Muslim registration applications rejected?

 Masaev rejects the State Service's reasoning.
 "That is a completely different organisation and nothing to do with us or our application," he told Forum 18.
 "They only have the right to deny registration if there is something wrong with our application."

 Despite repeated telephone calls to the State Service on 19, 20 and 21 July, Forum 18 was unable to find out why the Muslim application had been turned down.
 Officials said the Service's director, Sergei Yatsko, was not present (even though a member of another faith said he had visited the office on 21 July for a celebration of Yatsko's birthday).
 One official told Forum 18 that the State Service had not received approval from the Justice Ministry to register the Muslims, but she declined to give any further details and referred all enquiries to Yatsko.

 Some 21 religious organisations are believed to have registration, including Orthodox, Old Believer, Catholic and Protestant churches, the Baha'is, Jews and Jehovah's Witnesses and a Hare Krishna organisation.
 However, the State Service refused to give Forum 18 a list of registered organisations.

-Forum 18's written questions to the Foreign Ministry on 21 July asking why the two Muslim communities and the Russian Orthodox Church Abroad, which has also long sought registration in vain, have repeatedly been rejected have not yet received a response.
+Forum 18's written questions to the Foreign Ministry on 21 July asking why the two Muslim communities and the Russian Orthodox Church Outside Russia (ROCOR) which is not part of the Moscow Patriarchate, which have long sought registration in vain, have repeatedly been rejected have not yet received a response.